 As a result, the impact of the fresh perspective you’re attempting to accomplish will be diminished.

-Work with a Partner: Alone – forced perspective photography can be challenging.
+Alone-forced perspective photography can be challenging.
 Fine-tuning the location of objects inside a composition frequently necessitates a lot of going back and forth from them to the camera’s viewfinder, which can be time-consuming.

-Location: Picking the correct place and choosing good props may significantly impact your final images.
+Picking the correct place and choosing good props may significantly impact your final images.
 A forced perspective image might technically be shot in almost any area.
 However, some locations are more accessible to shoot than others.

 The most typical issue is other individuals crowding your shot and pressuring you to finish quickly.
 Crowds can throw off the composition of your photo and disrupt the optical illusion, in addition to putting you under time pressure.
 Therefore, the most convenient venues are free of crowds and have enough space to move around in.